OCR-D/spec/ocrd_eval.md

 This reads `diese Strahlen, und`.
 The output contains `Strahlen ,`, inserting a white space before the comma.

-CER can be calculated in several ways, depending on whether a normalized CER is used or not.
+CER can be defined in multiple ways, depending on what exactly counts as the **length** of the text.

 Given $i$ as the number of insertions, $d$ the number of deletions, $s$ the number of substitutions of the OCR text, and $n$ the total number of characters of the GT text, the CER can be obtained by